Plum (Ume in Japanese) blossoms bloom in February and early March, before cherry blossoms flourish at the beginning of spring.

 It was badly damaged by East Japan Earthquake in March, 2011, but now it has repaired to its original beauty.

-If you are a tourist who expects to see exotic architectures, a samurai movie fan or a Bleach (a popular manga) fan, I believe these pure Japanese houses will attract you so much.
+If you are a traveler who expects to see exotic architectures, a samurai movie fan or a Bleach (a popular manga) fan, I believe these pure Japanese houses will attract you so much.

 I recommend checking your socks when you visit them because you need to put off your shoes to enter.
 The flooring is cold in winter (it’s my experience there!), so warm socks without any hole are fine.

-It will be even more beautiful when it becomes full-blooming and when it’s more sunny.
-I’m happy if you enjoy my photos!
+It will be even more beautiful when it becomes full-blooming and when it’s sunny.

 How to Get to Mito

 The simplest way is to take JR Joban Line from Ueno to Mito.
-(2268 yen for single ticket/2 hours)
+(2268 yen for single ticket.
+Takes 2 hours to arrive.)